William Carey University: Student life

 The Student Government Association hosts Welcome Week, Homecoming Week (along with the Alumni office), and various activities throughout the year.
 In addition to activities, the SGA works as a liaison between the students and administration.

 William Carey University operates in accordance with its Baptist affiliation and has many programs for its 4000 students.
 CareyBSU offers Bible studies, ministry to the surrounding area and apartments, mission opportunities, and "Priority Lunch."
 It also offers CampusLink which is a worship service time.

 The university is served by a newspaper, The Cobbler, which publishes once a month and alternates between a print and online edition.
 The Cobbler has been in existence since the 1950s; prior to the name change to WCU, it was known as The Scissors and operated from the 1920s until the 1950s.

 The name of the yearbook is The Crusader (it was known as The Pine Burr in the MWC days).
 There is also a literary magazine, The Indigo and an alumni magazine, Carey.

 Greek life

 Three Christian-oriented organizations exist on campus.
 Gamma Chi is one sorority focused on sisterhood and service.
 Gamma Chi's colors are red, black, and white and the mascot is a panda.
 Pi Omega is a social and service sorority.
 Kappa Tau Xi is a social and service fraternity.
+There are two music fraternities on campus, those being The Nu Xi chapter of Phi Mu Alpha Sinfonia, and the Omicron Sigma chapter of Delta Omicron.